Techshailesh/Python/Basics/dictionary.md

 Dictionaries are used to store data values in key:value pairs.

 A dictionary is a collection which is ordered*, mutable and do not allow duplicates.

+(As of Python version 3.7, dictionaries are ordered.
+In Python 3.6 and earlier, dictionaries are unordered.)